62oz/buy-01/README.md

 - Kafka messages to notify, for example: about a product available quantity reaching 0 (to the user who posted the product).
 What else can we come up with?
 This is just for fun I guess lol but would be nice to have a somewhat complete e-commerce page at the end of this.
 - We can't yet complete order.
 - ~~Currently order is created at user creation, but a user should be able to keep completed orders in history, so: add ability to create a new order if there are no status.PENDING orders.~~
+#### Improvements
+##### Overview
+Improvements here and there, such as delete cascade async, and controllers not performing operations just calling the service.
+##### Problems and visions
+- Would be nice to implement Service interface + implementation.
+- Would be nice to handle more operations asynchronously either with kafka when it comes to MS communication, or with reactive programming, which is awesome but have to get used to it.